Skip to Content

 The remote-controlled LED lights are good fun with these upcycled map luminary bags.

-If you liked these Chinese paper lanterns, you might like some of my other illuminated decoration ideas.
+If you liked these Chinese paper lanterns, you might like these illuminated decoration ideas.

 Yield: Mini Paper Lantern Tea Light Jars